netdata/netdata/collectors/ebpf.plugin/README.md

 `ebpf.d.conf`, and then disable the plugin for a specific `thread` by following the steps in the [Configuration](#configuring-ebpfplugin) section.

+#### Collect PID

+When one of the previous integrations is enabled, `ebpf.plugin` will use Process Identifier (`PID`) to identify the process group for which it needs to plot data.

+There are different ways to collect PID, and you can select the way `ebpf.plugin` collects data with the following
+values:

+-   `real parent`: This is the default mode.
+Collection will aggregate data for the real parent, the thread that creates child threads.
+-   `parent`: Parent and real parent are the same when a process starts, but this value can be changed during run time.
+-   `all`: This option will store all PIDs that run on the host.
+Note, this method can be expensive for the host, because more memory needs to be allocated and parsed.

+The threads that have integration with other collectors have an internal clean up wherein they attach either a `trampoline` or a `kprobe` to `release_task` internal function.
+To avoid `overload` on this function, `ebpf.plugin` will only enable these threads integrated with other collectors when the kernel is compiled with `CONFIG_DEBUG_INFO_BTF`, unless you enable them manually.

 #### Integration Dashboard Elements

 When an integration is enabled, your dashboard will also show the following cgroups and apps charts using low-level